 Added by Thomas R. on February 16, 2016 at 2:30am — No Comments

 The whole day that I spent in Belfast and the evenings on either side really need more than one blog post.
 That day we went to so many places and I was shown so many things.
 It was mind-blowing and at times very emotional.
-Belfast is a lovely place and I…Continue
+Belfast is a lovely place and I was certainly shown a good time.
+We started with breakfast, as the…Continue

 Reviewer: J.A.
 O’Brien

-Summary: Songs of the Snowy Mountains: The Settlers represents an important new contribution to the history of Australian…Continue
+Summary: Songs of the Snowy Mountains: The Settlers represents an important new contribution to the history of Australian folk music and to Australian folklore.
+The new…Continue

 George Arthur French was born at Roscommon, Ireland in 1841.
 He was educated at the Royal Military College, Sandhurst, and the Royal Military Academy, Woolwich, and commissioned in the Royal Artillery in 1860.